keep the beaches beachy clean

 By Kelsey Thomas

 A local initiative is keeping it ‘beachy clean’ here in Virginia Beach.
-After a hiatus from COVID, Keep It Beachy Clean is back and regaining the momentum to promote positive litter prevention on our beaches.
+The mission of Keep It Beachy Clean is to reach beach visitors about keeping the beaches clean and keeping litter out of the ocean and bay using a positive vibe and cute critters.

 This will allow children to pick up beach toys on the way in and return them on their way out, teaching them the importance of recycling and reusing.
 It will also be effective in reducing the amount of plastic that ends up on our beaches.